elves/elvish/NEXT-RELEASE.md

 -   The `-time` command has been promoted to `time`.
 The `-time` command is now a deprecated alias for `time`.

+-   Using `\\` for line continuation is now deprecated.
+Use `^` instead.

-The following deprecated features trigger a warning at evaluation time:
+The following deprecated features trigger a warning when the code is evaluated:

 -   The `&display-suffix` option of the `edit:complex-candidate` is now deprecated.
 Use the `&display` option instead.